 (All information is excerpted from Apple’s website at www.apple.com/accessibility.)

-iOS for the Vision Impaired.
+iOS for People with Vision Loss.
 If you are blind or have low vision, you can use VoiceOver, an advanced screen reader, to get the most from your IOS device (iPhone, iPad, iPod touch).
 And Siri and Dictation help you type, launch apps and read your calendar.

 - Navigation.
 With VoiceOver, you’ll use a simple set of gestures to control your iOS device.
 For example, touch or drag your finger around the screen and VoiceOver tells you what’s there.
 Tap a button to hear a description; double-tap to activate.
 Swipe up or down to adjust a slider.
 When you interact with an element on the screen, a black rectangle appears around it, so sighted users can follow along.
 When you prefer privacy, you can activate a screen curtain to turn off the display so no one can see it, even as you’re controlling it.